 This post may contain affiliate links.
 Read disclosure policy.

-Easy Slow Cooker Baked Beans
+Slow Cooker Baked Beans using Canned Beans

 This easy crockpot baked beans recipe is made effortlessly with canned beans, smoked paprika, brown sugar, ketchup or BBQ sauce, Dijon mustard and bacon.
 It’s smoky, sweet and savory and a quick and easy way for this flavorful side dish to come together.

-Baked Beans in a Crockpot Ingredients
+Crockpot Baked Beans Ingredients

 Can of baked beans.